 However, adapter technology suffered from the same problems that it faced in EAI applications.
 It was invasive and often required application modification in order for the applications to interface with the adapters.
 In addition, adapters were specialized to the applications.
 Each adapter knew the proprietary formats of the application data structures and how to interface to its application and was thus custom designed for that application.
 Every time the application changed, the adapter was modified, so consequently, not all applications could participate in the online ETL function.

-MOM also exhibited many of the same problems that plagued adapters.
+Message-oriented middleware (MOM) also exhibited many of the same problems that plagued adapters.
 MOM was invasive and required changes to the application to send and receive appropriate messages in a common interconnect data format, or to use adapters.
 In order to make application changes, access to the application’s source code was required, but this source code was often lost or was the proprietary property of a third-party vendor, and so was not available.
 Additionally, every time the application changed, the MOM code potentially had to be modified.
 As with the EAI implementations, adapters and MOM RTBI implementations also suffered from the problems related to network interconnect issues.
 Due to the immediate nature of RTBI, if the interconnect went down, the RTBI response was either delayed, or worse, failed altogether.

 Data replication is synchronous (data is replicated to the target system concurrent with the application data changes) or asynchronous (data is replicated to the target system some very short time after the application has made its changes).
 In RTBI applications, asynchronous replication is generally used, allowing the replication activity to be totally transparent to the application.
 The application proceeds with no knowledge of or impact from the replication activity and the application’s database activity is extracted by the replication engine via a transaction log, triggers, or intercepts.
 Selected updates are sent to the RTBI target system by the replication engine, where they are applied.
 The replication latency interval, which is the time that it takes to propagate a source database change to the target database, is measured generally in sub-seconds.